Clémence Beikes

 Clémence Beikes (born 18 October 1983 in Grande-Synthe) is a French female professional basketball player.
 She plays for France women's national basketball team.
 She competed at the 2012 Summer Olympics, winning a silver medal.
 She is 1.80 m tall.

+Biography

+A French NF1 champion with Saint-Amand—the club she remained with despite its administrative relegation the previous year—she was called up by the national team coach to join the 12-player roster for the 2010 World Cup.
+France finished in sixth place.

+At Euro 2011, she won the bronze medal, and then the silver medal at the 2012 Olympic Games.

+She announced her intention to retire from sports in the summer of 2013due to a knee injury that prevented her from returning to competition.
+In March, she announced her retirement from sports.